elasticquent/Elasticquent/readme.md

     $book = Book::find($id);
     $book->addToIndex();

+You can also reindex an entire model:

+    Book::reindex();

 ### Setting the Type Name

 By default, Elasticquent will use the table name for your model as the type name for indexing.
 If you'd like to override it, you can with the `getTypeName` function.